 Court Improvement Program Overview

-Nevada's Court Improvement Program Mission Statement
+Mission Statement

-Origins of the Court Improvement Program:
+Origins of the Court Improvement Program

-To accomplish these goals, and pursuant to the Omnibus Budget Reconciliation Act of 1993 (OBRA), the United States Congress appropriated funds to the states as part of a federal initiative to support reform in the handling of child abuse and neglect cases.
-The State Court Improvement Program (CIP) was enacted because courts had been under intensive pressure to implement a myriad of federal and state laws which imposed new duties on the courts, greatly increasing the complexity of cases.
-For example, in each case, courts must address a far wider range of issues than in earlier years.
-There are increasing numbers of hearings per case.
-More individuals are involved in the case process, and this has placed greater demands not only on judges, but on court staff, attorneys, and agencies in their dealing with the courts.
+Pursuant to the Omnibus Budget Reconciliation Act of 1993 (OBRA), the United States Congress appropriated funds to the states as part of a federal initiative to support reform in the handling of child abuse and neglect cases.
+The CIP was enacted because courts had been under intensive pressure to implement a myriad of federal and state laws which imposed new duties on the courts, greatly increasing the complexity of cases.

 Funding from the CIP grant target specific outcomes as outlined in the current CIP Strategic Plan.
 All data updated as of 2023.
 For further self-assessment details, please contact cip@nvcourts.nv.gov.